ethack/tht/docs/content/_index.md

 tht
 ```

 This will give you a `zsh` shell inside a new THT container.
 All the tools and examples from this documentation can now be used.

+{{% notice tip %}}
+Your host's filesystem is accessible from `/host`.
+{{% /notice %}}
 ### Advanced Usage

 With `tht` you can also run one-off commands or even give it scripts to execute within the context of the container.
 This is useful if you want to automate or schedule certain tasks from the host system.